1840 & Company official logo

 7 Common Misconceptions About Remote Closing

-As remote closing gains traction in the business world, it’s important to address some of the common myths and misconceptions that often surround this modern sales approach.
+It’s important to address some of the common myths and misconceptions that often surround this modern sales approach:

 1. Remote Closing is Less Effective: One of the most prevalent myths is that remote closing is less effective than traditional, in-person methods.
 In reality, remote closing can be equally, if not more, effective due to the speed and efficiency offered by digital tools.